munificent/game-programming-patterns/book/observer.markdown

 bar.
 Great.
 Now what happens when the player dismisses the screen, but you don't unregister the observer?

-The UI isn't visible anymore, but won't get garbage collected since the character's observer list still has a reference to it.
+The UI isn't visible anymore, but it won't get garbage collected since the character's observer list still has a reference to it.
 Every time the screen is loaded, we add a new instance of it to that increasingly long list.

-The entire time the player is playing the game, running around, getting in fights, the character is sending notifications that get received by *all* of those screens.
+The entire time the player is playing the game, running around, and getting in fights, the character is sending notifications that get received by *all* of those screens.
 They aren't on screen, but they receive notifications and waste CPU cycles updating invisible UI elements.
 If they do other things like play